Relying Party Solution

 4. If request_uri_method is provided and set with the value post, the Wallet Instance SHOULD transmit its metadata to the Relying Party's request_uri endpoint using the HTTP POST method and obtain the signed Request Object.
 If request_uri_method is set with the value get or not present, the Wallet Instance MUST fetch the signed Request Object using an HTTP request with method GET to the endpoint provided in the request_uri parameter;

-5. the Wallet Instance verifies the signature of the signed Request Object, using the public key obtained with the trust chain, and that its issuer matches the client_id obtained at the step number 2;
+5. the Wallet Instance verifies the signature of the signed Request Object, using the public key identifier within the Request Object JWT header parameter to select the correct public key obtained within Trust Chain related to the RP;

-7. the Wallet Instance asks User disclosure and consent;
+8. the Wallet Instance asks User disclosure and consent by showing the Relying Party's identity and the requested attributes;

 Below a sequence diagram that summarizes the interactions between all the involved parties.